 If you want the artichoke to sit flat, cut off the stem right at the base of the artichoke.
 I don't like wasting the stem, so I just trim it with a serrated or paring knife, then peel it with a paring knife or Y-peeler, as you can see in the photo above.
 It won't sit flat, but it still steams well and tastes just as good.

 Now the artichoke is ready for steaming.

 Trimming for Roman-Jewish Fried Artichokes

-This is the least common of the preparation methods shown here, but it's handy to see it in case you ever want to prepare the classic Roman dish known as carciofi all giudia (Jewish-style artichokes).
+This is the least common of the preparation methods shown here, but it's handy to see it in case you ever want to prepare the classic Roman dish known as carciofi alla giudia (Jewish-style artichokes).

 The method is something of a cross between the two others above: The artichokes aren't trimmed all the way down to the heart, but the toughest portions are removed so that what's left is entirely edible.

 In these photos, I'm using a baby artichoke, but you can also do this with full-size ones.

 Start by pulling off the outermost, dark-green leaves to expose the lighter, more tender ones within.

 Then, with a paring knife, slice through each leaf to cut off the top, turning the artichoke in your hand as you go.
-Your goal is to leave the tender edible lower portions of each leaf attached while removing their tough, thorn-tipped tops.
-With a little practice you can quickly turn the artichoke, almost as if it's on a lathe, while the knife just holds steady, slicing through each leaf as they come around.
+Your goal is to leave the tender, edible lower portion of each leaf attached, while removing the tough, thorn-tipped tops.
+With a little practice, you can quickly turn the artichoke, almost as if it's on a lathe, while the knife just holds steady, slicing through each leaf as it comes around.

 Once you've gotten most of the leaves trimmed like this, you can slice through the top portion of the remaining center leaves.
 The artichoke should look something like a closed rosebud.